wp-plugins/orbisius-simple-notice/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added a box that allows the user to select font size

 = 1.0.2 =
 * Added the old color picker for WordPress installs older than 3.5
 * Added an option the notice to push the content down or to stay on top